bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-view-types.rst

 HTML Dialog Component
 ^^^^^^^^^^^^^^^^^^^^^

-A component can be embedded into other HTML dialog or again in another component.
+A component can be embedded into other HTML dialogs or in another component.

 View Definition
 ~~~~~~~~~~~~~~~

-The view consists of two parts, an interface and the implementation.
+The view consists of two parts: an interface, and the implementation.
 The
-interface is constituted by a
+interface is constituted by a ``<cc:interface componentType="IvyComponent">``
-``<cc:interface componentType="IvyComponent">`` tag and is followed by
-an optional list of component attributes.
-The implementation part starts
+tag and is followed by an optional list of component attributes.
+The
-with a ``<cc:implementation>`` tag and the component attributes can be
+implementation part starts with a ``<cc:implementation>`` tag and the component
-accessed with the expression ``cc.attrs.attributeName``
+attributes can be accessed with the expression ``cc.attrs.attributeName``

 The following code fragment defines an example HTML Dialog component: